senthilpalanisamy/NavigationProject/tsim/README.md

 ## Package Description ##
-This package contains code for controlling a turtle from turtlesim package through a feed forward control
+This package contains code for controlling a turtle from turtlesim package through a feed forward control.

 ##  roslaunch command ##